- This event has passed.

 Rich, haunting and rooted in Irish folklore, The Island Child is a spellbinding debut novel about identity and motherhood, freedom and fate and the healing power of stories.

 Molly Aitken is a novelist and short story writer.
 She was born in Scotland in 1991 and brought up in Ireland.
 She studied Literature and Classics at Galway University and has an MA in Creative Writing from Bath Spa.
 She has won and been shortlisted for short story prizes including The Irish Imbas Prize and The Blank Street Short Story Competition.
-Her first novel The Island Child was published in 2020.
+Her first novel The Island Child was published in 2020 and it has recently been longlisted for the Authors’ Club Best First Novel Award.
 She lives in Sheffield.

 This live event will present a reading from Molly, and a conversation between Molly and Nadine, followed by an audience Q and A. Half way through there will be a small break, and maybe even a fun quiz question, too!